kaliypsocraft/something-awesome/REPORT.md

 > Photo credits: [here](#https://www.youtube.com/watch?v=QOgD3jPHyRY)

-For example, if the format string is "`%x.%x.%x.%x`", printf will output four consecutive values from the stack in hexadecimal, potentially exposing critical data such as memory addresses, return pointers, or hidden values.
+For example, if the format string is "`%x.%x.%x.%x`", printf will output four consecutive values from the stack in hexadecimal, potentially exposing critical data such as memory addresses, return pointers, or hidden values. i.e. conduct arbitary reads

 Additionally, format strings like "`%n$x`" allow an attacker to specify which stack argument to read, providing more control over what is accessed.

 One of the most dangerous format specifiers is `%n`, which causes `printf` to write the number of characters printed so far into a memory address specified by the attacker.
-This can be exploited to overwrite sensitive areas in memory.
+This can be exploited to overwrite sensitive areas in memory - i.e. conduct arbitary writes.

 For example, suppose we want to override a variable on the stack.
 We can write to this address with a new value we want.